 You can use the Amazon command-line interface (CLI) to download files from a Cisco-managed S3 bucket to your local directory.

-- Install the AWS CLI to your system.
+- Configure the AWS CLI using

-Run the AWS CLI to download your files from a Cisco-managed S3 bucket to your local directory.
+You can run the AWS CLI to download your files from a Cisco-managed S3 bucket to your local directory.
 To run the AWS CLI command in test mode (without syncing files), use the

 AWS CLI command syntax:

-aws s3 sync s3://DATAPATH /path/to/local/directory/
+aws s3 sync s3://DATAPATH/ /path/to/local/directory/

 Detailed sample command:

-aws s3 sync s3://cisco-managed-us-west-1/2069997_6ff2802af17337def701c2e7816cf14913zf848a /opt/splunk/etc/apps/TA-cisco_umbrella/data/
+aws s3 sync s3://cisco-managed-us-west-1/2069997_6ff2802af17337def701c2e7816cf14913zf848a/ /opt/splunk/etc/apps/TA-cisco_umbrella/data/